 These cases are highly complex and may involve reviewing the scene of the accident, talking to witnesses, hiring experts to speak about the facts of the case, and reviews of your medical records.
 Although your whiplash may be severe and impacting your ability to function each day, it’s also somewhat of an invisible injury.

 Your attorney must be able to demonstrate in court that your injuries are serious and that they have caused you pain and suffering post-accident.
-The right team and approach to strategy is essential for this.
+The right team and approach to strategy are essential for this.

-Another important thing to note is that you have a limited time period in which you can file a claim against the other party.
+Another important thing to note is that you have a limited time in which you can file a claim against the other party.
 Waiting too long could mean that you are barred from ever bringing a claim against this party for this accident.
 Rather than delaying a consultation with an attorney, schedule one now to determine your options.

 Meet an Experienced Personal Injury Attorney